JasonPaulGithub/DungeonGame/ReadMe.txt

 This project inspired me to get into design patterns.
-I wanted to create a dungeon crawler game but I kept having trouble with the frameworks.
+I wanted to create a dungeon crawler game but I kept having trouble with the different libraries.

-Things like which library for gravity to use, collision detection, A* pathfinding algorithums.
+Things like which library for gravity to use, collision detection, A* pathfinding algorithums, etc.
-It all had a affect on my game.
+It all had an effect on my games overall design.

 In the end I decided to move over to a Java based platform, which resulted in the Mario code here in my repo.

 In any case, I had a lot of ideas.
 Ideas I may save for another project.